 10.Sunset at Amsterdam Bar

 Perched on top of an unfinished hotel sits Amsterdam Bar.
 You would never know this bar was here and yet once you get up there the atmosphere is buzzing.
 You can buy rolled splifs from behind the bar and relax with a drink on loungers.
 Chat with fellow backpackers and watch the sun go down from the treetops.
-Just one thing to note, drug penalties are high in Thailand so always be careful and don’t carry any on your person.
+Just one thing to note.
+Drug penalties are high in Thailand, always be careful and don’t carry any on your person.